Safety of our riders and horses is at the heart of everything we do, and is our paramount concern every single day.

 frangible (collapsible) Fence Technology Research

-Thanks to the generous support of our members, and all who love Eventing, the USEA Foundation was able to raise a total of $160,000 to fully fund the 2016-2017 Collapsible Fence Study.
-The study, led by Dr. Suzanne Smith of the University of Kentucky, is now coming to its conclusion and we plan to share the findings with you early in 2018.
+Safety in Eventing is of the utmost importance and the USEA will continue to lead the world in efforts to safeguard the well-being of our riders and horses.
+Thanks to the generous support of our members, and all who love Eventing, the USEA Foundation was able to raise a total of $160,000 to fully fund the 2016-2018 Collapsible Fence Study.
+The study, led by Dr. Suzanne Smith of the University of Kentucky, has now come to its conclusion and we plan to share the findings with you shortly.

-USEA Cross-country Safety Committee: Chair Jon Holling; Members: Tremaine Cooper, Lesley Grant-Law (CAN), Andy Griffiths (GBR), Jay Hambly (CAN), Malcolm Hook, David O'Connor, Doug Payne, Marvin Savage, David Vos.
+USEA Cross-country Safety Committee: Chair Jon Holling; Members: Max Corcoran, Tremaine Cooper, Lesley Grant-Law (CAN), Andy Griffiths (GBR), Jay Hambly (CAN), Malcolm Hook, Jennifer Miller, David O'Connor, Doug Payne, Marvin Savage, David Vos.

 Equine Cardiovascular and Pulmonary Research Study